1sn0s/poe/README.md

 Verification can also be done, if the owner account of an uploaded file shares the link of the detailed view of the file (as mentioned previous

+### Other info
+A LibraryDemo sol file is created at the root folder.
+Other doc files are inside the doc folder